Widescreen, flatscreen, curved, 3D, HD, Full HD, 4K HDR. What's the next thing you'll find appended to this recent list of television evolution? 8K.

 TV manufacturers don't stand still.
 You'll remember how quickly 3D came and went, based on the reaction of customers.
 It was heralded as "the next big thing" at the time and now it's barely supported.

-It's no surprise that everyone is working on 8K TVs, but Samsung was one of the first, launching the Q900 in 2018.
-Samsung has now announced a larger 98-inch QLED 8K TV, but its big rivals are now offering 8K TVs in 2019 too.
+It's no surprise that everyone is working on 8K TVs, but Samsung was one of the first, launching the Q900 (Q950 in the UK) in 2018.
+Samsung subsequently announced a full range of models from 55-inches upwards.

 Beyond Samsung and LG, Sony is a huge player in TVs and has an 8K set of its own.
 The Sony Master Series ZG9 is the company's new 2019 flagship TV model offering an 8K display at 98 and 85-inch sizes - going big is what matters with 8K.

-TCL - one of the biggest manufacturers of TVs globally - is also going to be offering an 8K model, teaming up with Roku to offer an 8K Roku TV.
-Again it will be an LED TV and little is currently known about what it will offer - only that it will be available in late 2019.
+TCL - one of the biggest manufacturers of TVs globally - is also going to offering an 8K model, teaming up with Roku to offer an 8K Roku TV.
+Again it is an LED TV and little is currently known about what it will offer - only that it will be available in late 2019.

-So there's a growing range of TVs - and while the expected players are there - Samsung, LG, Sony - the message coming from some of the other manufacturers suggests that 8K TVs will be available at prices that will be more universally acceptable.
+So there's a growing range of TVs - and while the expected players are there - Samsung, LG, Sony - the message coming from some of the other manufacturers suggests that 8K TVs will be available at prices that will be more universally acceptable at some point in the future.

 Why do you need an 8K TV?